ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/FAQ.rst

 How can I join the Ethereum IRC channels?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  `Chat with the ethereum dev community on
+-  `Chat with the Ethereum dev community on
    IRC! <https://forum.ethereum.org/discussion/1495/chat-with-the-ethereum-dev-community-on-irc>`__

 Where can I find the Ethereum IRC logs?